 Please balls onto a lined cookie sheet about 2 inches apart.
 Once the pan is full, chill it in the refrigerator for 20 minutes to cool.

-Note: You might find it easier to place toothpicks in every ball before refrigerating.
+Note: You might find placing toothpicks in every ball easier before refrigerating.

 Melting the Dipping Chocolate